MSHSL approves restart models once state pause ends

-The Minnesota State High School League’s Board of Directors met Thursday for its regularly scheduled meeting.
-But it was anything but regular with the short-term fate of winter activities hanging in the balance.
+The Minnesota State High School League’s Board of Directors held its regularly scheduled meeting Thursday, but it was anything but regular with the short-term fate of winter activities hanging in the balance.

 The Return to Play Task Force presented the board with three models to return to play once Gov. Tim Walz’s executive order 20-99 is lifted.
 The four-week “pause” on high school and youth sports is set to expire Dec.
 18 but could be extended.